Learn About Peer Review

 - Building your case: Compile your review in an organized manner, and be specific, professional, and accurate.
 It’s important to be as thorough as possible when completing the reviewer form.

 All manuscript referees must submit their reviews via ACS Paragon Plus, which provides complete access to all publishable parts of the manuscript and will save a copy of your comments in case a second round of reviews is needed.
+Bear in mind that peer review systems like ACS Paragon Plus will log you out after a certain amount of time, so it is often best to compose your responses in a separate document.

 For the convenience of our authors, ACS offers a Manuscript Transfer Service.
 If the author accepts an offer to refer the manuscript to a different ACS journal, your review of the manuscript will also be transferred.
 Please be assured that ACS will handle your review with the same confidentiality in the next ACS journal as in the original journal.
 Note that your review may also be shared by the authors independently.